-Here you will find techniques, software, hardware, and more which can contribute to alleviate the disadvantage of a learning disability.
+Here you will find useful tools, and more which make a big contribute to alleviate the disadvantage of a learning disability.

 "Business transactions were a nightmare until they invested in a computer system that recognizes their speech.
 "It has changed our lives and boosted our business.
 We no longer have to rely on other people to read out documents or to write for us.” – Lloyd Le Blanc and Judith Holmes Drewery: Sculptors who run a thriving business together·

 PC, tablet, smartphone ect: are great tools for dyslexics; one can work and learn interactive.

 Spelling and grammar checker: spelling and grammar checkers are a big, big help

 - They give you confidence while writing.
 The fear of writing is or is almost gone.

 - And while you using them you are learning at the same time.

 Online or digital dictionaries: look for one that provides not only the definition but also the pronunciation and the history of the words.

 - The pronunciation is very useful because often we have a problem with the pronunciation of certain words.
 Furthermore, you can repeat it as often as you want without annoying somebody, by asking again and again.